ShivaniSwaroop/Hacktoberfest2019/README.md

 # What is Hacktoberfest ?

-Hacktoberfest is a month-long celebration of open source software in partnership with Github .
+Hacktoberfest is a month-long celebration of open source software in partnership with Github . and free t shirts are given for awareness.

 # Hacktoberfest-2019